hlaueriksson/conductofcode.io/_posts/2016-12-31-continuous-delivery-with-visual-studio-team-services.md

 Let's set up a DevOps pipeline with VSTS, Azure, Continuous Integration and Continuous Delivery.

 ## yo vsts

+**Update:** The `yo vsts` project is no longer maintained.
+It has been superseded by [yo Team](https://github.com/DarqueWarrior/generator-team), that handles both VSTS and TFS.

 `yo vsts` is a Yeoman generator that creates a complete CI/CD pipeline in VSTS from the command line.